micahsa123/Filament-project/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## Laravel is best for

+**Traffic-Handling**
+A website built in Laravel can handle website requests much quicker than most other frameworks.
+Laravel uses a unique message queue system, which means you can put-off certain website tasks such as sending emails until a later time.

+**Better website performance**
+Unlike many other frameworks out there, Laravel supports caching for your website out-of-the-box which is great for boosting your site speed.

+**Really Flexible**
+Laravel has the power to build a fully-fledged eCommerce site or a simple and professional B2B site.
+Due to its extensive pre-installed authorization libraries, it has the ability to create and support a variety of advanced features for your site, such as password reset and encryption.

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).